Xalgorithms/rm-components/README.md

 # Install packages
 yarn install

-# Run styleguidist
+# View the styleguide (styleguidist)
 yarn start

 # Run testing React app
 yarn react-start
 ```

-Use `npx styleguidist server` to run the app.
+You can also use `npx styleguidist server` to run styleguidist directly.

 ### Publishing